HabitRPG/habitica/test/selenium/README.md

 ## To run the tests
 Haibitca must be running locally first (See Habitica repo)\
-In this directory, run `npm test`\
-Or in the habitica directory, run `npm run test:selenium`
+`npm test`

 ## Manual setups
-Create an account on the local instance, if you haven't yet.\
-To properly run the Selenium tests, some configurations must be made manually on the app.\
+To properly run the Selenium tests, some configurations must be made manually on the app:

-Create a file `config.json` in this directory, and follow the format in config.json.example.
-Replace the username and password fields with those of your local test account.\
-If you're hosting Habitica on a different port or url, replace the `URL` field as well.
+- Create an account on the local instance.
+Put the credentials in `config.json`, following the `config.json.example` format.

+- Purchase a sword and leather armor.
+Equip the sword but not the leather armor.

+- Create your own party for the test account.

+- Have at least one habit with the negative enabled

+- Send at least one message to your own test account.
+This allows the messaging tests to be run.

+- Guilds: Create 2 bronze tier guilds but no gold tier.
+Create a guild with 'local' in its name.